 Summer Training

 All scholarship students participate in four-week summer cruises following each academic year.
-Students travel all over the world on cruises, and the Navy or Marine Corps pay for travel expense to and from the cruise site every summer.
+Students travel all over the world on cruises, and the Navy or Marine Corps pay for travel expenses to and from the cruise site every summer.

 The second summer cruise, which all scholarship students take after their second year, is aboard either a surface ship or submarine (student’s choice) and is geared toward experiencing the Navy from an enlisted viewpoint.
+Marine scholarship students participate in Marine Month at Camp Pendleton or Camp Lejeune, which prepares them for Officer Candidate School (OCS).

 College Program students take part in only one summer training cruise after their junior year.